-3.1.
+2.3.
 Lessons learnt

-Allocations to the NIF from the EU Budget have reached since 2007 a total of EUR 1,445 million.
+Allocations to the NIF from the EU Budget have reached by the end of 2014 a sum of EUR 1,150.7 million.
 Additionally, Member States have contributed to the NIF Trust Fund with a total of EUR 80 million.

-This has enabled the implementation of 116 projects with NIF support.
-The NIF contribution has succeeded in mobilising approximately EUR 14 billion of financing from European and International Finance Institutions since 2008 and a total investment amount of EUR 30 billion i.e. leverage of 20 times in investment for every euro provided by the Facility.
-The success of the NIF as an effective instrument in the Neighbourhood to leverage investments and achieve greater development impact is also evidenced by a greater demand than available resources from the multilateral allocation and the increase in demand for top-ups from the regional and bilateral budgets.
+Since its commencement in 2008, the NIF has provided support to 95 projects, drawing on a total of EUR 1.24 billion from the EU budget and the NIF Trust Fund.
+The NIF contribution has succeeded in mobilising over EUR 11.93 billion of financing from European Finance Institutions since 2008 and a total investment amount of EUR 26.015 billion, i.e. EUR 20.97 for every euro provided by the Facility.
+The success of the NIF instrument in the Neighbourhood East is also evidenced by a greater demand than available resources from the multilateral allocation and the increase in demand for top-ups from the regional and bilateral budgets.

 The Mid-Term Evaluation (MTE) of the NIF under the European Neighbourhood and Partnership Instrument (ENPI) 2007-2013 was finalised in May 2013.

 The purpose of the evaluation was to assess the progress of the programme against its original objectives and to produce recommendations to improve its effectiveness.
-The evaluation focussed on the analysis of the mechanism and its procedures since the inception of the Facility.
+The evaluation focussed on the analysis of the mechanism and its procedures since its inception until the end of 2011.

-The conclusions and recommendations of the evaluation are incorporated in the appraisal and adoption of new projects, as indicated here below.
+The conclusions of the evaluation are presented here below.